 Devon Horse Show & Country Fair (canceled in 2021)

 The oldest and largest equestrian event in the US takes place at Devon Horse Show Grounds, some 20 mi (32 km) southwest of Philadelphia.
 The festivities occur over ten days in late May, including Memorial Day weekend.
 The Devon Horse Show & Country Fair feature horse riding competitions, equestrian-themed exhibitions, and shopping, as well as pay tribute to the heroes on the Memorial Day ceremony.

 Blue Cross RiverRink Summerfest (mid-May–early September 2021, dates TBA)

 Blue Cross RiverRink Summerfest runs at Delaware River Waterfront annually starting from early May through to early September and is an excellent place to spend Memorial Day weekend with the entire family.
 Among the entertainment offered at the Summerfest are skating at Center City’s only roller rink, a boathouse-style lodge and more fancy places to chill out, a Ferris wheel and midway, classic Philadelphia foods, mini-golf, and other amusements.

-Philadelphia Chinese Lantern Festival in Franklin Square (dates to be announced)
+Philadelphia Chinese Lantern Festival in Franklin Square (dates TBA)